Post Script. The Welsh Government Five Year Tourism Plan published early in 2020 now includes a commitment to develop a “Welsh Paradore”. See Page 17!

 The reality is that the “expensive” sourdough loaf I bought at Cocorico yesterday was sold at a price more reflective of the true cost of production vs those mass produced white sliced loaves which benefit from massive economies of scale.
 I would argue it’s our transition over the last 50 years to such mass produced products with long supply chains which have and our continuing to damage, local economies as well as our natural environment.

 We have to find wasy to fiscally support the small, local and independent operators so they can produce and sell their produce on a more competitive basis Vs the likes of Tesco, Greggs, etc all over South Wales.
 We also actually need to learn from places like Crickhowelll who have protected themselves somewhat from the impact of corporate food supply; similarly how do we support and encourage initiatives like the Cwm Farm shop in Treorchy and the Chain House in Pontypridd who champion local produce.
-There are others.
+There are other.
+PS: The recent announcement that Treorchy won the “best high street in the UK” award recently is hugely positive; esp. given Crickhowell had won the previous year.

 More challenging we also need to grapple with how do we, as customers, re-programme our expectations and re-connect with local food culture (like in Casperia) that would also help retain more economic value in our communities.